Venkatesh-Saravanan/Venkatesh-Saravanan/README.md

 <p align="center"> I'm a passionate Full-Stack Developer with a strong foundation in both front-end and back-end technologies.
 I’m enthusiastic about building innovative web applications that enhance user experience and performance. </p>

 <h3 align="left">🌐 About Me</h3>
-<p> - I have a strong focus on building robust and scalable web applications. <br /> - My expertise lies in HTML, CSS, Bootstrap and React.js. <br /> - I love creating and deploying full-stack applications. <br /> - I’m always eager to explore and integrate modern web technologies. </p>
+<p> - I have a strong focus on building robust and scalable web applications. <br /> - My expertise lies in both Front-end and Back-end technologies. <br /> - I love creating and deploying full-stack applications. <br /> - I’m always eager to explore and integrate modern web technologies. </p>

 <h3 align="left">💻 Technical Skills</h3>
 <ul>